ShripadCPawar/ShripadCPawar/README.md

 <br/> I'm passionate about <b>Andriod App Development, Machine Learning, And Data Science<b/>.
 <br/>
 - 🌱 I’m currently learning and working on <b>Andriod App Develpoment 📲</b>.
-- 🥅 2021 Goals : Contribute more to Open Source projects.👽
+- 🥅 2021 Goals : Contribute more to Open Source projects.👽💻
-- ⚡ Fun fact : I love to play guitar But I Don't Know How .	👍
+- ⚡ Fun fact : I love to play guitar But I Don't Know How 😜😄

 ### Connect with me: